← Back to Home

 The fundamental limitation of Bitcoin Ordinals trading is the requirement for on-chain transactions, resulting in 10+ minute settlement times and fees ranging from $1-5 per trade.
 Sparkle Protocol addresses this through a two-layer approach:

-1. A metadata inscription standard that marks NFTs as Lightning-compatible
+1. A metadata inscription standard that marks Ordinals as Lightning-compatible

 Definition 1.1: A "Sparkle" is an ordinal inscription that includes Sparkle Protocol metadata enabling off-chain trading via Lightning Network payment channels.